apache/mxnet/docs/tutorials/gluon/performance.md

     .........................

-    average iterations/sec: 6.5968
+    average iterations/sec: 6.5281
-    average samples/sec: 422.1925
+    average samples/sec: 417.7994

 Using the above tips and tricks we managed to increase the throughput of training by ~500% from the initial benchmark!
 Our training throughput is less than the throughput of the individual components we tested, but there are additional overheads that we didn't previously measure (such as data transfer to GPU).

 ## Conclusion

-We learnt a number of tips and tricks to optimize the throughput of training, and they lead to a considerable increase compared to our initial baseline.
+We learned a number of tips and tricks to optimize the throughput of training, and they lead to a considerable increase compared to our initial baseline.
 As general rules, set `num_workers` on the `DataLoader` to >0, and hybridize your network if you're not debugging.
 You should increase `batch_size` where possible, but do this with care because of its potential effects on convergence.
 And finally, consider mixed precision training for substantial speed-ups if you're willing to accept a small drop in network accuracy.

 ## Recommended Next Steps